Middle-earth: Other humanoid peoples

 The Ents were treelike shepherds of trees, their name coming from an Old English word for giant.
 Orcs and Trolls (made of stone) were evil creatures bred by Morgoth.
-They were not original creations but rather "mockeries" of the Children of Ilúvatar and Ents, since only Ilúvatar has the ability to give conscious life to things.
+They were not original creations but rather "mockeries" of the Children of Ilúvatar (Elves) and Ents, respectively, since only Ilúvatar has the ability to give conscious life to things.
 The precise origins of Orcs and Trolls are unclear, as Tolkien considered various possibilities and sometimes changed his mind, leaving several inconsistent accounts.
 Late in the Third Age, the Uruks or Uruk-hai appeared: a race of Orcs of great size and strength that tolerate sunlight better than ordinary Orcs.
 Tolkien also mentions "Men-orcs" and "Orc-men"; or "half-orcs" or "goblin-men".
 They share some characteristics with Orcs (like "slanty eyes") but look more like men.
-Tolkien, a Catholic, realised he had created a dilemma for himself, as if these beings were sentient and had a sense of right and wrong, then they must have souls and could not have been created wholly evil.
+Tolkien, a Catholic, realised he had created a dilemma for himself, as, if these beings were sentient and had a sense of right and wrong, then they must have souls and could not have been created wholly evil.